vxsahu/urban-threadz/README.md

-# Urban Threadz - E-commerce Website
+# Next Threadz - E-commerce Website

 A modern, responsive e-commerce website built with Next.js, TypeScript, and Tailwind CSS.
 Features a WhatsApp integration for seamless customer communication and ordering.